sapoturge/ForestOfSquirrels/README.md

 ### To Run

-Make sure all dependencies are installed.
+1. Make sure all dependencies are installed.

-#### From zip
-1. Open a terminal/command prompt window.
-2. Navigate to where you put the zip file.
+2. Unpack the zip file.
-3. Type `python ForestOfSquirrels.zip`

-#### From source
-1. Open a terminal/command prompt window.
+3. Open a terminal/command prompt window.
-2. Navigate to where you unpacked the source.
+4. Navigate to where you unpacked the source.
-3. Type `python ForestOfSquirrels/__main__.py`
+5. Type `python ForestOfSquirrels/__main__.py`

 ### To Contribute